MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-enable-a-text-message-notification-channel.md

 # How to enable a Text Message (SMS) Notification Channel

+>Applies To: System Center 2016 - Operations Manager

 To configure alert notifications for System Center 2016 - Operations Manager, your first task is to enable a notification channel.
 This topic describes how to configure a channel that will send alert notifications to subscribers by using a Short Message Service (SMS) or text message.

 > [!NOTE]
 > The modem used for SMS must support SMS Protocol Data Unit (PDU) mode.

-## To enable an SMS notification channel
+## To enable a text message notification channel

 1. Log on to the computer with a user account that is a member of the Operations Manager Administrators role.